National Pupil Database (NPD)

 - Will not further disclose the data.

 The application process is free and is expected to be completed within six to eight weeks.
 Successful applications for NPD data will either be sent as an SPSS, CSV or text file.
 If required in another format this can be advised in the application.
+Successful applications will require a data sharing agreement and declaration form to be signed.
+Examples of these forms are available from here.

 Data files will be sent electronically as a password protected Zip file so you will need to have a program to unzip files, for example WinZip.